How to Fix Squeaky Floors

 - Construction adhesive

+Want to know how to fix squeaky floors?
+The first step is finding out what’s causing it.
 Floor squeaks are caused by wood rubbing against a nail, other wood, or even ductwork and piping.
 Finding the squeak can be difficult, but if the squeaking floor is open from below, you’re in luck.
 You’ll have several options to stop it.

 To locate the source of the squeak, have a helper spring up and down on the squeaky area while you listen and watch for subfloor movement from below.
 Also, look for loose nails or subfloor seams rubbing against each other.
 It doesn’t take much movement to cause a squeak, especially since your floor amplifies the sound like a giant soundboard.